Flagsmith/flagsmith-docs/docs/advanced-use/real-time-flags.md

 By default, this `eventSourceUrl` is set to `https://realtime.flagsmith.com/`.

-Every time flags are fetched (via identify, get flags, set traits etc) via the REST API, we update a timestamp internally within the SDK, storing how fresh the flags are.
+Every time flags are fetched (via identify, get flags, set traits etc) via the REST API, we update an epoch timestamp internally within the SDK, storing how fresh the flags are.

-Whilst connected to the streaming service, the client will receive an `environment_updated` event every 1000 ms with an `updated_at` timestamp.
-If that `update_at` value is greater than our internal timestamp we refetch the flags.
+Whilst connected to the streaming service, the client will receive a new epoch timestamp event if the Flagsmith Environment state has changed.
+If that epoch timestamp value is greater (as in more recent) than our internal timestamp we refetch the flags.